 The “Check It Out” database is a collection of useful tools and initiatives to learn about online disinformation: what it is, how it spreads and how to counter it.

 Use the filters below to sort out the initiatives by country, type, target audience and platforms addressed!

 The “Check It Out” database is regularly updated: do you know of any initiative that would fit nicely in here?
 Tell us all about it here!

+This initiative aims at providing pluralistic information in rural areas.
 One of the most stringent problems within Moldovan society at the moment, especially in the rural society, is the absence of the access to information or limited access to the public information.
 The price of subscriptions to periodicals is very high for the majority of the village people, and the Radio and TV are at the disposal of the powerful, hence the rural population stays uninformed about different fields of general interest.
-And this way, they can be easily manipulated by those who have the monopoly on the informational market.
-The r...
+And this way, they can be easily manipu...

 Bad News is a free-to-play, choice-based online game that trains players to recognise common strategies used in the spread of online misinformation.
 Rather unconventional, however, the goal in the game, which is to become a misinformation “tycoon”.
 Players start out as anonymous Twitter users.
 They then start their own "fake news" site, and gradually grow in their role as purveyors of misinformation by gaining followers, while maintaining their credibility as a “news” source.
 Throughout the game, players can earn 6 badges, each of which represe...